 Introduction to Agents in Artificial Intelligence

-Agents in Artificial Intelligence are the associated concepts that the AI technologies work upon.
+Agents in Artificial Intelligence are the associated concepts that AI technologies work upon.
 The AI software or AI-enabled devices with sensors generally captures the information from the environment setup and process the data for further actions.
-There are mainly two ways the agents interact with the environment, such as perception and action.
-The person is only passive for capturing the information without changing the actual environment, whereas action is the active form of interaction by changing the actual environment.
-AI technologies such as virtual assistance catboats, AI-enabled devices to work based on the previous persecution data processing and learning for the actions.
+There are mainly two ways agents interact with the environment: perception and action.
+The person is only passive in capturing the information without changing the actual environment, whereas action is the active form of interaction by changing the actual environment.
+AI technologies such as virtual assistance catboats and AI-enabled devices work based on the previous persecution data processing and learning for the actions.

 What is an Agent?

-An Agent is anything that takes actions according to the information that it gains from the environment.
-A human agent has sensory organs to sense the environment and the body parts to act while a robot agent has sensors to perceive the environment.
+An Agent is anything that takes actions according to the information it gains from the environment.
+A human agent has sensory organs to sense the environment and the body parts to act, while a robot agent has sensors to perceive the environment.

 How does the Agent Interact with the Environment?